All Products

 Document Center

-PolarDB:Instantly change the character set of a column
+PolarDB:Instantly change a column character set

 Prerequisites

-Your cluster meets one of the following version requirements:
+Before you begin, ensure that your cluster meets one of the following version requirements:

 Note